joshwardell/model3dbc/README.md

 # model3dbc
 DBC file for Tesla Model 3 CAN messages

-Please downloaded the latest commit (not neccessarily latest release) from https://github.com/joshwardell/model3dbc
+Please download the latest commit (not neccessarily latest release) from https://github.com/joshwardell/model3dbc

 See also google sheet: